Yossi/outline-tg-bot/README.md

 You can instead run the bot with `git ls-files | entr -r python bot.py` and the bot will autoreload when any of the git tracked files change.

+### Docker
+Build the docker image.
+`docker build --pull -t outlinebot .`
+Run it while passing in the full path to the data/ directory.
+`docker run -v /full/path/to/data/:/home/botuser/data/ --cap-drop=ALL outlinebot`